 (i) as amended from time to time and published by Platt’s in the Oilgram Price Report; and

-(ii) as expressed in Australian dollars per litre and including the rate of duty imposed by item 11(C)(2)(a) of the Schedule to the Excise Tariff Act 1921 of the Commonwealth.
+(ii) as expressed in Australian dollars per litre and including the rate of duty imposed by item 10.10 of the Schedule to the Excise Tariff Act 1921 (Commonwealth).

+[Clause 5 inserted in Gazette 30 Mar 2009 p.
+1003.]

-5. Tariff P2 (North West interconnected system — cost of supply tariff)
+6. Tariff P2 (North West interconnected system — cost of supply tariff)

 (1) Tariff P2 applies to electricity supplied from the North West interconnected system to Commonwealth or foreign government instrumentalities.